On free products and amalgams of pomonoids: Free extensions, free products and amalgamation

 In general we shall restrict our attention to the case when $|I|=2$.
-When $\varphi_{1}$ and $\varphi_{2}$ are order embeddings, we normally refer to the pushout as the {\em amalgamated free product} and denote it by $S_{1}\ast_{U}S_{2}$.
-Notice that this is the same notation as in the category of $S-$acts but no confusion should arise.
+When $\varphi_{1}$ and $\varphi_{2}$ are order embeddings, we normally refer to the pushout ${\mathcal F}/\sigma$ as the {\em amalgamated free product} and denote it by $S_{1}\ast_{U}S_{2}$.
+Notice that this is the same notation as in the unordered context but no confusion should arise.

-If $U, S_1$ and $S_2$ are pomonoids and $\varphi_i$ pomonoid morphisms, then by identifying the identity elements of $S_1$ and $S_2$ within $\mathcal F$, we obtain the coproduct in the category of pomonoids and a similar construction to above will generate the amalgamated free product within the category of pomonoids.
+If $U, S_1$ and $S_2$ are pomonoids and $\varphi_i$ pomonoid morphisms, then by identifying the identity elements of $S_1$ and $S_2$ within $\mathcal F$, we obtain the coproduct in the category of pomonoids and a construction similar to the above one gives the amalgamated free product in the category of pomonoids.

-If $S$ is a posemigroup and if we denote by ${}^1S$ the monoid obtained by adjoining an identity 1 to $S$ regardless of whether $S$ already has an identity, then $S^1$ becomes a pomonoid if we extend the ordering on $S$ to ${}^1S$ by considering $1$ as an incomporable element in $^1S$.
-As in the unordered case, (see~\cite{renshaw-1986}) it is straightforward to show that if $S_1\ast_U S_2$ is the amalgamated free product in the category of posemigroups of the posemigroup amalgam $[U;S_1,S_2]$ then ${}^1(S_1\ast_U S_2)$ is isomorphic to ${}^1S_1\ast_{{}^1U}{}^1S_2$ the amalgamated free product in the category of pomonoids of the pomonoid amalgam $[{}^1U;{}^1S_1,{}^1S_2]$.
-Consequently we shall consistently deal with pomonoid amalgams from now on.
+If $S$ is a posemigroup and if we denote by ${}^1S$ the monoid obtained by adjoining an identity 1 to $S$ regardless of whether $S$ already has an identity, then ${}^1S$ becomes a pomonoid if we extend the ordering on $S$ to ${}^1S$ by considering $1$ as an incomporable element in $^1S$.
+As in the unordered case, (see~\cite{renshaw-1986}), it is straightforward to show that if $S_1\ast_U S_2$ is the amalgamated free product in the category of posemigroups of the posemigroup amalgam $[U;S_1,S_2]$ then ${}^1(S_1\ast_U S_2)$ is isomorphic to ${}^1S_1\ast_{{}^1U}{}^1S_2$, the amalgamated free product in the category of pomonoids of the pomonoid amalgam $[{}^1U;{}^1S_1,{}^1S_2]$.
+Consequently, from now on we shall only deal with pomonoid amalgams.

-In~\cite{sohail-2011}, Sohail introduced the amalgamated free product in a slightly different way.
-For the diagram of pomonoids and pomonoid morphisms